A neural network-based approach to hybrid systems identification for control: Introduction

-In a similar spirit to our work, \cite{jin2022learning} proposed to infer a control-oriented \gls{LC} dynamics (equivalent to a \gls{PWA} one \cite{heemels2001equivalence}) from data directly.
-In particular, their approach built upon the minimization of a tailored violation-based loss function, which allowed one to learn \gls{LC} dynamics via standard gradient-based methods.
-In view of the results established later in the present paper, we also mention the study conducted in \cite{yang2022modeling}.
-There, a (strong) stationarity condition was identified as necessary and sufficient to characterize local optima of a program with a \gls{ReLU} \gls{NN} entering both in the cost and constraints, and the corresponding \gls{LC}-based, lifted reformulation yielding an \gls{MPCC}.
+Similar to our approach, \cite{jin2022learning} proposed to infer a control-oriented \gls{LC} dynamics (equivalent to a \gls{PWA} one \cite{heemels2001equivalence}) directly from data.
+In particular, the approach in \cite{jin2022learning} built upon the minimization of a tailored violation-based loss function, which allowed one to learn \gls{LC} dynamics via standard gradient-based methods.
+In view of our results, we also mention the approach in \cite{yang2022modeling}.
+There, a stationarity condition was identified as necessary and sufficient to characterize local optima of a program with a \gls{ReLU} \gls{NN} entering both in the cost and constraints, and the corresponding \gls{LC}-based reformulation yielding an \gls{MPCC}.